CMayo64/Advanced_Database_Systems_Assignment/report.md

 INTRODUCTION:
 Should pull together & summmarise entire project.
 Should include background & inspiration that lead me to undertake this project.
 You may, want to pull in stats to underpin your argument as to why this project was required.

+I have created a system that tracks my fitness activity.
+It tells me what exercise I have done, at what time I did the exercise, How long I should spend on each exercise and how long I actually spent on them.
+I decided to do this project as I have tried to follow fitness plans before in order to get into shape, but I have always failed due to loss of motivation and me losing track of what exercises I have done as I never really had a way to track what I was doing.

 A system to track my fitness activity (fitness planner).
 I.e, What exercise i'm doing, When i'm doing it, How long I should spend on each exercise and How long I actually spent on each exercise.
 Decided to do this project as I have tried to do fitness plans before in ordre to get into shape, but I have always failed (lost motivation, lost track) as I never had a way to really track what I was doing when.